The word “disciple” comes from the Greek word mathetes (pronounced math-ay-tays).

 In the secular context, a disciple would then presumably ‘graduate’ and become a master himself (eventually taking on pupils of his own).

 However, and according to the New Testament, the disciples of Jesus never become masters themselves.
-It is always enough for them to have become more like their Master.
+It is always enough for them simply to have become more like their Master.